 Forest Research has developed Methuselah: A Monitoring and evaluation strategy for Greenspace (PDF-870K) in order to ensure that redevelopment on brownfield land plays a key role in meeting the UK’s Sustainable Communities Agenda.

 Prove it! was developed by NEF (New Economics Foundation) in partnership with Groundwork UK and Barclays PLC to provide a method for measuring the effects of community regeneration projects on the quality of life of local people.

 - Greenspace establishment on brownfield land: the site selection and investigation process (PDF-1006K).
 Forest Research, Farnham.

 - Benefits of green infrastructure.
 Report by Forest Research(PDF-2300K).
 Forest Research, Farnham.

 - Benefits of green infrastructure.
 Report to Defra and CLG(PDF-1180K).
 Forest Research, Farnham.

 - Regeneration of previously developed land(PDF-45K).
 Benefits of green infrastructure evidence note.
 Forest Research, Farnham.

-- The opportunities for woodland on contaminated land (PDF-1117K).
+- The opportunities for woodland on contaminated land.
 Forest Research Information Note, Farnham.